QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 3. **RoN_Template**
     * This is a barebones level that will cook and play in the game.
 You can use this as a template if you are making a new map, but we will make one from scratch in a little bit below to explain the requirements.
 4. **RoN_WorldGen**
-	* This is an advanced example map made showcasing what can be done with the [World Data Guide](/posts/mapping_worlddata)
+	* This is an advanced example map made showcasing what can be done with the [Manual World Data Guide](/posts/mapping_worlddata)
 5. **RoN_DifficultyExampleMap**
 	* This is an intermediate example map made showcasing what can be done with [Custom Map Difficulties](/posts/mapping_CustomDifficulty)

 ## Your First Map
 >If you have seen previous YouTube tutorials it may have said you need to set up the Render Settings, or modify the Packaging settings.
 With the latest version of the Template, you do not need to change or extract any settings.
 You should be good to go from the first time you launch.